Number of staff and nature of the first instance authority

 [11] EUAA personnel numbers do not include deployed interpreters by the EUAA in support of asylum and reception activities.

-[10] Information provided by the EUAA, 28 February 2023.
-In the figures above, the same persons may have been included under different profiles, if a change of profile took place in the course of 2022.
+[12] Information provided by the EUAA, 26 February 2024.
+In the figures above, the same persons may have been included under different profiles, if a change of profile took place in the course of 2023.
+By way of clarification, it is noted that these figures account for the total number of persons deployed, not the number of persons supposed to be deployed according to the operation plan.

 Table of contents